Steve Howe: 1970–1981: Joining Yes and start of solo career

 To his already-formidable assortment of electric and acoustic guitar sounds, Howe added a unique approach to lap steel guitar in the next album, Close to the Edge, released in 1972.
 His penchant for ongoing experimentation helped produce a playing style unique among rock musicians, while the group as a whole took a position as a leading progressive rock band.
 Following Close to the Edge, Howe played on Tales from Topographic Oceans, Relayer, Going for the One and Tormato, with Yes becoming one of the most successful bands of the decade.
 Two of these five albums achieved platinum certification in the US, and the other three were certified gold.

 In 1975, Yes took an extended break for each member to release a solo album.
-Howe recorded a mixture of solo and group performed tracks for Beginnings at Morgan and Advision Studios with producer Eddie Offord and performances from Bruford, Alan White and Patrick Moraz.
+Howe recorded a mixture of solo and group performed tracks for Beginnings at Morgan and Advision Studios with producer Eddy Offord and performances from Bruford, Alan White and Patrick Moraz.
 The album was released in October 1975 by Atlantic Records and reached No. 22 in the UK and No. 63 in the US.
 His second solo album, The Steve Howe Album, was released in November 1979 and included a performance by singer Claire Hamill.

 In early 1980, Anderson and Wakeman left the group and were replaced a few weeks later by Trevor Horn and Geoff Downes.
 1980's Drama saw a stylistic change for Yes, incorporating elements of new wave into their progressive rock blend.
 Howe continued with the band until Yes officially split up in early 1981.
 Although the group was back together less than a year later, Howe was not included in the new line-up.